 Now that you know why sewage odors occur in your toilet and holding tanks, let’s get back to what you can do to fix it.

 First off, you need bacteria in your holding tanks!
 In fact, at the root of your odor problem is probably a lack of good bacteria.
 For one thing, bacteria are crucial to breaking down the poop and toilet paper in your tanks.
-Without bacteria, you will experience clogs and backups, because the waste will not be liquified.
+Without bacteria, you will experience clogs and backups, because the waste will not be liquefied.
 For another thing, you will not completely eliminate your odor issues without good bacteria.
 Once you solve the problem of having enough of the right bacteria in your tank, you can start to tackle other issues one-by-one, but before you do anything else, you must understand that good bacteria are necessary.

-Now that you understand how important it is to have a flourishing colony of good, aerobic bacteria in your tanks, we want stress how important it is that you support the flourishing bacteria with proper treatment process.
+Now that you understand how important it is to have a flourishing colony of good, aerobic bacteria in your tanks, we want to stress how important it is that you support the flourishing bacteria with proper treatment process.
 A good treatment product is only as good as the treatment process you are following.
 We have created a guide that will help you perfect your processes so you can maximize the effectiveness of the treatments you are using.
 Learn more about The Unique Method here.

 Now, we'll discuss why other types of treatments don't fully get the job done.